 [Heading inserted by No. 42 of 2004 s.
 22.]

-32. Compensation of worker dying from or affected by certain industrial diseases (Schedule 3)
+32. Some industrial diseases in Sch.
+3, compensation for

 Where a worker is rendered less able to earn full wages by reason of suffering from, or his death is caused by, any disease, except pneumoconiosis, mesothelioma, or lung cancer, mentioned in column 1 of Schedule 3 and the disease is or was due to the nature of any employment in which the worker was employed at any time within one year previous to the date of being so rendered, whether under one or more employers, an injury, being that disease, of the worker occurs and this Act applies to that injury subject, however, to this Division.